Female, Fat, Fatigued, Fiery and Forty?

 Lower levels of oestrogen may also confuse our hunger hormones.
 Research suggests that ghrelin, the ‘hunger hormone,’ may actually increase at the same time oestrogen levels dip, causing an increase in appetite.
 Likely, you may find yourself reaching for energy ‘snacks’, especially if not eating well-balanced meals that include adequate protein and fats.
 Unfortunately, in my clinical experience many women are not eating nearly enough protein or monounsaturated fats.

-If you continue to eat this way, the body is forced to release even more insulin to reduce blood glucose levels.
+So, if you continue eating this way, then your body is forced to release even more insulin to reduce blood glucose levels.
 High insulin levels disturb cellular metabolism and causes inflammation in the body.
 HELLO CORTISOL AGAIN in response to the body’s stress.

-So yes, you’re stressed, likely physically as well as emotionally.
+You’re stressed, likely physically and emotionally.
 Your body is releasing cortisol too frequently.
 What impact does that have on the rest of your body and your hormones ?
 The answer is everything.